JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 sco("describe(dyestuff)", process=without_caption_label)
 ```

-from which we see that it consists of 30 observations of the `yield`, the response variable, and of the covariate, `batch`, which is a categorical variable whose levels are character strings.
+Combining this information with the initial description of the `Table` we see that the data frame consists of 30 observations of the `yield`, the response variable, and of the covariate, `batch`, which is a categorical variable whose levels are character strings.

 ```jl
 sco("typeof(dyestuff.batch)")